w3c/wot-thing-description/README.md

 </div>

+General information about the Web of Things can be found on https://www.w3.org/WoT/.

+---

 Each commit here will sync it to the master, which will expose the content to http://w3c.github.io/wot-thing-description/.

 For the draft TD specification for TAG review, please access this [URL](https://cdn.staticaly.com/gh/w3c/wot-thing-description/TD-TAG-review/index.html?env=dev).